rrcobb/crafting-interpreters/README.md

 The chapter starts off with an example `showA`, which... doesn't fail as it should given my version of jlox!
 I think this is probably a bug in my implementation of blocks or environments, but I can't tell.

 Problem was, I didn't implement all the code in the functions chapter, specifically, missed the bit about closures. :/

+### Challenges

+1. Why is it safe to eagerly define the variable bound to a function’s name when other variables must wait until after they are initialized before they can be used?

+Guess: function definitions referring to themselves isn't a bug - recursive variable definitions don't work because they can't have a base case.

+answer: no, it's because actually starting using the function will happen later, after definition is finished, not right away.
+It's about timing, not about power.

+2. How do other languages you know handle local variables that refer to the same name in their initializer, like:

+var a = "outer";
+{
+  var a = a;
+}
+Is it a runtime error?
+Compile error?
+Allowed?
+Do they treat global variables differently?
+Do you agree with their choices?
+Justify your answer.

+Guess: I don't think I hate this as much as the author, though it does seem like a footgun.
+Node allows it, ruby doesn't have bare blocks, neither does python.
+I think this is allowed in Rust, though I should check.

+3. Extend the resolver to report an error if a local variable is never used.

+- Add to the representation of the scope stack in the resolver whether or not a variable has been referenced
+- mark true when referenced
+- when stack is popped, check that all values are true might be good to change to tokens rather than strings in the Map if so, so that the errors can be helpful.

+Answer: enum instead of boolean in the scope map

+4. Our resolver calculates which environment the variable is found in, but it’s still looked up by name in that map.
+A more efficient environment representation would store local variables in an array and look them up by index.

+Extend the resolver to associate a unique index for each local variable declared in a scope.
+When resolving a variable access, look up both the scope the variable is in and its index and store that.
+In the interpreter, use that to quickly access a variable by its index instead of using a map.

+Guess: Fancy! have to track the current count in each scope, which sounds more and more like a full-fledged class.
+Implementation doesn't seem all that hard, except maybe getAt has a new dependency on the scope?
+Actually, all the environment `get` and `set` stuff has to be updated to use array indices.
+Note, this also makes debugging the environment much harder :/